ianagpawa/weather-react/README.md

 ```

 ### View the App
-In order to view the app, navigate the terminal into the project folder, execute the command below, and open your browser to `http://localhost:8080`:
+In order to view the app, navigate the terminal into the project folder, execute the command
 ```
 npm start
 ```
+Open your browser to `http://localhost:8080`:

 ### What's included
 Within the project folder, you will find the following files: